TheodoreEhrenborg/tiny_stories_sae/docs/src/making_it_sparse.md

   Hence the ith feature is \\( a_i \cdot l + b_i \\).
 Note that \\(b_i \\) is probably negative
   (all of this is theory), so if \\( l \\) doesn't have a large component in the \\(a_i\\) direction, the ReLU will set the feature to 0.
-- Now only a few of the features are nonzero,
+- Now only a few of the features are nonzero, satisfying the L1 penalty.
+- `decoder_linear`
+- Since the ur-feature for `contains_sheep` is by assumption consistent across the training data, the

+The autoencoder has to reuse these features across all the examples in the training data.

+  So it has to keep the features synced with the ur-features: Every time the

 teasing apart the one vector in \\(\mathbb{R}^768\\) into the constituent items,